fooplugins/foogallery/README.txt

 * Update : FooGallery client side 2.0.35
 [//]: # fs_premium_only_begin
 * New : [Commerce Plan] Added White Labeling feature, so you can rename 'FooGallery' to anything you want.
-* Fix : Undid previous server folder root change which broke server folder galleries on some installs.
 * New : Added setting (Server Folder Root) which allows you to choose your server folder root on some server setups.
 * New : Added new min/max price filter for the product datasource
+* Fix : Undid previous server folder root change which broke server folder galleries on some installs.
+* Update : made the FooGallery attachment taxonomies non public
 [//]: # fs_premium_only_end

 = 2.2.8 =